 Other economists think the downgrade will have little affect on interest rates.

 "Global investors have little alternative but to continue to do business in dollars and store wealth in Treasuries.
 The bonds denominated in other reserve currencies-the yen and euro-are simply unavailable in suitable quantities," said Peter Morici, a professor at Smith School of Business at the University of Maryland.

-So far, the downgrade doesn't seem to be having too much of an impact on U.S. government bonds, known as Treasuries despite worries that it would prompt investors to demand more.
-Instead, yields on ten-year Treasuries actually fell.
+So far, the downgrade doesn't seem to be having too much of an impact on U.S. government bonds, known as Treasuries, despite worries that it would prompt investors to demand more.
+Instead, yields on 10-year Treasuries actually fell.